-The investigation – a shambles?
+The investigation – unworthy of the name

 Day one … a body on a beach.
 A half smoked durry tucked under his right cheek, held in place on his right lapel.
 The thing must have just toppled out of his mouth when Dr Death came visiting.
 Landed on his lapel just as his dead head flopped over and pinned it there.